All Products

 Back-to-origin Timeout Configuration

-• Connection Timeout Period: The maximum amount of time that WAF waits while WAF attempts to connect to the origin server.
+• Connection Timeout Period: the maximum amount of time that WAF can wait to connect to the origin server.
 Valid values: 1 to 3600.
 Unit: seconds.
 Default value: 5.

-• Read Connection Timeout Period: The maximum amount of time that clients wait for responses from the origin server.
+• Read Connection Timeout Period: the maximum amount of time that WAF can wait to receive a response from the origin server.
 Valid values: 1 to 3600.
 Unit: seconds.
 Default value: 120.

-• Write Connection Timeout Period: The maximum amount of time that WAF waits while WAF forwards requests to the origin server.
+• Write Connection Timeout Period: the maximum amount of time that WAF can wait to forward a request to the origin server.
 Valid values: 1 to 3600.
 Unit: seconds.
 Default value: 120.

 Note